We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

-If you have no water pressure in your Big Bend house – kaput, out, dry, nothing coming from any faucet or spigot – chances are you require a new well pump.
-This pump, frequently called a water pump, drives water from the ground into your water system’s pressure tank.
-It awaits use in a sink, shower or toilet.
+If you have no water pressure in your Big Bend home – kaput, out, dry, nothing coming from any faucet or spigot – in all likelihood you require a new well pump.
+This pump, frequently called a water pump, pushes water from the ground into your water system’s pressure tank.
+It waits for use in a sink, shower or toilet.

 What is the reason for no water pressure in the house?
 The first step is to call Kelly James Service, the well pump and water solutions provider in Big Bend.
-Their knowledgeable team will analyze your scenario, and have your water back running within hours.
+Their knowledgeable team will diagnose your scenario, and have your water back running within hours.

-A well pump isn’t always the culprit of no water in the house.
-Sometimes an underground electrical wire breaks – a very fixable issue.
-Checking power connections is always the first step taken by Kelly James Service.
+A well pump isn’t always the source of no water in the house.
+Every now and then an underground electrical wire breaks – a very repairable issue.
+Testing power connections is always the initial step taken by Kelly James Service.

 So will running water for hours at a time, such as filling a pool or watering grass.
 These activities can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.